Chan Buddhism

-Chan (禪 (禅, Chán); abbr. of chánnà (禪那)), from Sanskrit dhyāna (meaning "meditation" or "meditative state"), is a Chinese school of Mahāyāna Buddhism.
+Chan (禪 (禅, Chán); abbr. of chánnà (禪那)), from Sanskrit dhyāna (meaning "meditation" or "meditative state" in Buddhism), is a Mahāyāna Chinese Buddhist tradition.
 It developed in China from the 6th century CE onwards, becoming especially popular during the Tang and Song dynasties.
+By the Ming and Qing dynasties, it had become one of the most influential forms of Buddhism practiced in China.
+In contemporary times, it remains one of the most prominent traditions of Chinese Buddhist practice in China, Taiwan, Hong Kong and overseas Chinese communities.